Girl Just Wants See Harrison Ford…

 Gotta Dance!
 Blogathon 2016.
 No 3

 Girls Just Want to Have Fun (1985) is a guilty pleasure dance movie from the 1980s starring Sarah Jessica Parker and Helen Hunt.
 This review was submitted to the Gotta Dance! blogathon run by Classic Reel Girl.
-Sarah Jessica Parker also in featured in my Mars Attacks and Ed Wood reviews.
+Sarah Jessica Parker also is featured in my Mars Attacks and Ed Wood reviews.
 And Lee Montgomery features in Burnt Offerings and Helen Hunt also features in As Good as it Gets.
 Ed Lauter starred in Family Plot and The Cartier Affair.